Kent’s 3MT Competition

 Competition timeline and important dates

-If the winner of the University competition is successful in the UK semi-final stage, they will be in the UK Final hosted at the Vitae Conference.
+If the winner of the University competition is successful in the UK semi-final stage, they will be in the UK Final hosted at the Vitae Conference (or as an online final).

 Rules and criteria

-Active PhD and Professional Doctorate (Research) candidates (including candidates whose thesis is under submission but who have not had their viva by the date of their first presentation) are eligible to participate.
+Active PhD and Professional Doctorate (Research) candidates who have passed their probation review (including candidates whose thesis is under submission but who have not had their viva by the date of their first presentation) are eligible to participate.
 Graduates are not eligible.

 Please note all those who go through to the University Final will be filmed and the winner’s video will be used to represent Kent in the UK Semi-Final.